CHRISTMAS WAS OVER.

 “ok let me sniff it – shit call the bomb squad!”

 No, just no.

 When Bruno unwrapped it there was no bomb inside, or almonds for that matter.
 However, what was inside surprised him just as much.
-Granted, there was less physical and mental injury involved than had it been a present from the anti-Santa’s Semtex sack but it was still a massive shock to him when he saw a brand new, in box, 1st generation Apple iPod.
+Granted, there was less physical and mental injury caused than had it been a present from the anti-Santa’s Semtex sack but it was still a massive shock to him when he saw a brand new, in box, 1st generation Apple iPod.

-“walk about pop music”
+“don’t just talk about pop music”

 This was getting very strange for Bruno.
 For “normal” people, seeing that note might not have made any sense but for Bruno it did.
 It had a very familiar ring to it.
 The combination of the note and the iPod now had Bruno’s heart pumping fast.

 Bruno loved music.
 Bruno was a blogger.
 Bruno had a music blog called “talk about pop music”.
 What the actual fuck was going on here?